lilsummer/Visualize_Influenza/readme.md

 Please note:

   - Some countries do not have reported the activity, thus you might see no bar in the graph.
+  - Try to click on countries with reports, such as Australia, Combodia, etc